What are the national statistics?

 The GBTS collects data on overnight trips (including holidays, business, or visiting friends and relatives).
 It measures the volume and value of overnight domestic trips taken by residents and provides detailed information about the trip and the visitor characteristics.

-The GBDVS collects information on “day visits” which meet the following criteria:
+The GBDVS collects information on “day visits” as defined by the survey.

-Important note - Changes to domestic tourism monitoring
+Important note - Changes to domestic tourism survey methodologies

 Since January 2011, all results are based on residents of Great Britain only.
 Information on trips in Northern Ireland is collected separately, and you can find it through the Northern Ireland Statistics and Research Agency.